Gourang97/Image-Based-Product-Recommendation/README.md

-# Image-based Product Recommendation System
+# Image-based Product Recommendation System [An Unsupervised Way]

 ## Idea
 Current implementations of image recommendations are used by giant e-commerce portals like